UBC-MDS/foundation-shades-pydash/proposal.md

 companies on new product launches and strategies needed for entering new international markets.

-Beth is working closely with a client who is planning the launch a makeup foundation product across the globe.
+Beth is working closely with a client who is planning the launch of a makeup foundation product across the globe.
 Beth needs to understand her client’s competitors across the globe.
-She also need to understand what shades of foundation products her client’s competitors are offering as well as the distribution of shades they are offering in each of the global markets.
+She also needs to understand what shades of foundation products her client’s competitors are offering as well as the distribution of shades they are offering in each of the global markets.
 This would allow Beth to advise her clients to design a